-More than twenty pieces, many especially recreated for this show, unfold across the entire museum in an arranged parcours that enters in dialogue with its unique spatial character of organic curvatures, narrowed thresholds and differently sized and lit volumes.
+Almost twenty pieces, many especially recreated for this show, unfold across the entire museum in an arranged parcours that enters in dialogue with its unique spatial character of organic curvatures, narrowed thresholds and differently sized and lit volumes.
 Devoid of any support structure, nor using any of the museum’s inbuilt lighting system, the space is solely illuminated by the works themselves leading audiences through multi-sensorial experiences of altered perception.

 Also presented here is the iconic work Two Roaming Beds (2015) – visitors will have the unique opportunity to spend a night inside the museum where everything on display can be experienced in privacy.
 The beds will move at random and leave a trace of the sleepers’ nightly roam in the form of a brightly coloured line on the floor, which will all add up over time to create a gigantic drawing.

 A relevant public programme will include 7.8 Hz Meditations taking place between December 2021 and February 2022 and curated by Mariana Pestana.